Why a Niche is Important in Business

 Your business “niche” refers to having to a small, specialized group of people that your business provides value for.

 For instance, instead of considering just “dog owners” as your niche, you could focus on “first-time dog owners who work outside the home”.
 This greatly narrows your niche and lets you focus on who you are talking to and what their needs are.

 In this case, because they work away from home and are unsure of how to raise a dog, they need help on what products to buy for their puppy while they’re away all day.
 If you sell automatic feeders and water bowls, entertaining toys, and weather-proof dog beds, then you’ll be selling to your niche!
 Having a focused niche helps you give these people exactly what they need.

-Think of it like this… if you try to sell to everyone (such as “all dog owners”), then your message won’t be targeted towards a small group who truly value what you offer (in this examples… supplies that’ll take care of their treasured pet while they are away all day).
+Think of it like this… if you try to sell to everyone (such as “all dog owners”), then your message won’t be targeted towards a small group who truly value what you offer (in this example… dog owners who’re worried about their treasured pet while they are away at work).

 Use Facebook Groups as Your #1 Niche Marketing Strategy